-Michael D. Steger has practiced entertainment law for over fifteen years, and he regularly provides advice and counseling to entertainment and media clients in the New York and Washington, DC Metro areas, as well as in California.
-His clients include television and film production companies, radio networks, film and television producers, musicians, on-air talent and developers and licensees of film, television, music and Internet content, as well as investors in those industries.
+Michael D. Steger has practiced entertainment law for twenty years, and he regularly provides advice and counseling to entertainment and media clients in the New York and Washington, DC Metro areas, as well as in California.
+His clients include television and film production companies, radio networks, film and television producers, musicians, on-air talent and developers and licensees of film, television, video games, music and internet content, as well as investors in those industries.

-In the media sphere, Mr. Steger counsels print, broadcast, online and other media outlets is one of Mr. Steger’s priorities.
+In the media sphere, Mr. Steger counsels print, broadcast, online and other media outlets.
 He is experienced in a wide range of media law issues, and provides litigation, pre-publication review and consulting services to media clients.
 Among the media litigation matters he has handled are defamation, copyright infringement, invasion of privacy and reporter’s privilege cases.

 From 2000 to 2005, he served as in-house counsel for the Fox televison series “America’s Most Wanted” and the syndicated “Final Justice,” while also handling other legal affairs for Twentieth Television, Fox’s syndicated television studio.
-In these positions, Mr. Steger was responsible for negotiating and documenting television production, distribution and employment agreements; film and music licensing; copyright and trademark protection; Internet law, including supervision of the AMW.com website; handling labor and employment business and legal issues, including negotiating union issues, talent and employment agreements; litigation management; and prepublication review, script clearance and defamation prevention.
+In these positions, Mr. Steger was responsible for negotiating and documenting television production, distribution and employment agreements; film and music licensing; copyright and trademark protection; Internet law, including supervision of the AMW.com website; handling labor and employment business and legal issues, including negotiating union issues, talent and employment agreements; and litigation management.
 He was also responsible for prepublication review of all of the program’s television and Internet content, including defamation prevention, licensing issues and fair use analysis.
 Mr. Steger was also charged with FCC compliance, responding to subpoenas, FOIA requests, and advising producers on all aspects of news production.

 Mr. Steger has spoken frequently on entertainment and media law issues before organizations such as the American Bar Association, the New York City Bar, the National Press Club, the Association of Corporate Counsel, the New York State Bar Association, the District of Columbia Bar, the Virginia Bar Association and the DC Independent Film Festival.
 He is a member of the American Bar Association’s Communications Law Forum and Entertainment and Sports Law Forums.
 He is also the author of an article on military restrictions on press coverage of combat operations, “Slicing the Gordian Knot: A Proposal to Reform Military Regulation of the Press,” University of San Francisco Law Review (1994), as well as other articles on First Amendment, copyright and other media law issues.